 Interim Sediment Cap at Aerovox: Complete

-In very limited areas of the Upper Harbor it was not feasible or cost effective to address the remaining contamination with dredging, and instead EPA intends to install seven multi-layer caps.
-The locations currently known to require covering/capping are shown in grey on the attached map.
-EPA intends to issue a future remedial decision document regarding the installation of the cover/caps.
-These underwater barriers will generally consist of 2 layers; the bottom layer will consist of approximately 24 inches of silty sand which is designed to permanently sequester the PCB contaminated sediment below.
+In very limited areas of the Upper Harbor it was not feasible or cost effective to address the remaining contamination with dredging, due to extensive amounts of debris as well as abutting bridge embankments.
+Instead EPA and the Army Corps of Engineers installed seven multi-layer sediment caps in such areas in 2020.
+These seven cap locations are shown in red on the attached map.
+EPA intends to issue a future remedial decision document regarding the permanence of the cover/caps.
+These underwater barriers consist of 2 layers; the bottom layer consists of approximately 24 inches of high-organic silty sand which is designed to permanently sequester the PCB contaminated sediment below.
 The silty sand layer will be covered by a rocky armoring layer approximately 12 inches thick.
 The armoring layer will serve to protect the silty sand layer below.
 Periodic bathymetric surveys will be conducted to ensure the integrity of the subaqueous cover/caps.

 Intertidal Cleanup: In Progress

-Through 2019, EPA funded the removal of about 34,000 cubic yards of sediments from the shoreline (intertidal cleanup), followed by disposal off-site.
-During the course of 2020, approximately 20,000 cubic yards of sediments from the shoreline area in the northern part of the Upper Harbor will be excavated, followed by disposal off-site.
-Disturbed saltmarsh areas will be replanted mainly during the Spring of 2021.
+Through 2020, EPA funded the removal of about 54,000 cubic yards of sediments from the shoreline (intertidal cleanup), followed by disposal off-site.
+Remediated saltmarsh areas in EZ1 and WZ1 that were not replanted in 2020 will be replanted during the Spring of 2021.

-The next step after this work is completed is more intertidal clean up.
-About another 34,000 cubic yards of intertidal cleanup will be necessary in the Upper Harbor.
+The next step after this work is completed is more intertidal clean up in the Upper Harbor.
 This cleanup will take place in the upcoming years as funding becomes available from the Superfund program.

 How did EPA conduct the dredging work?

 A hybrid, or full-scale dredging process, removed contaminated sediment from the harbor bottom by a system of dredges, pipelines and processing facilities.
+This system was utilized to address highly contaminated sediments in the Upper Harbor, above Coggeshall Street.
 Before areas were dredged, any large debris such as tires, mounds of bricks, etc were removed from the harbor bottom to avoid any damage to the equipment.
-Once the areas were cleared, a highly accurate dredge bucket collected contaminated sediment, and then transfered the resulting mix of water and sediment through an underwater pipeline to EPA's de-sanding facility Exit on Sawyer Street in New Bedford.
+Once the areas were cleared, a highly accurate dredge bucket collected contaminated sediment, and then transferred the resulting mix of water and sediment through an underwater pipeline to EPA's de-sanding facility on Sawyer Street in New Bedford.
 The coarse sand and shells were filtered from the sediment and silt that contain most of the PCB contamination.
 The filtered coarse material was temporarily stored and tested at Sawyer Street before it was sent to an off-site, licensed disposal facility.
-The remaining silt and water was pumped 1.4 miles south to EPA's de-watering facility Exit, where large filter presses squeezed water from the silt.
-EPA treated the water Exit to strict water quality standards before it was released back into the harbor, while the dewatered sediment was safely transported to a licensed PCB landfill in Michigan.
+The remaining silt and water was pumped 1.4 miles south to EPA's de-watering facility, where large filter presses squeezed water from the silt.
+EPA treated the water to strict water quality standards before it was released back into the harbor, while the dewatered sediment was safely transported to a licensed PCB landfill in Michigan.

 Current / Upcoming Work

-During 2020 the following construction work is anticipated:
+During 2020 the following construction work was completed: